tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Object 接口/基本操作/DELETE Object_intl_en.md

 ## Description

-This API (DELETE Object) is used to delete a file (object) in a COS bucket.
-The requester of this operation should have write permission to the bucket.
+This API is used to delete an object from a COS bucket.
+To make this request, you need to have the permission to write to the bucket.

-### Detail Analysis
+### Notes

-- Deleting a non-existing object in a DELETE Object request will still be considered a success, but `204 No Content` will be returned.
+- If an object you want to delete in a `DELETE Object` request does not exist, the request will still be successful and `204 No Content` will be returned.
-- To use the DELETE Object API, you should have write permission to the object.
+- To use the `DELETE Object` API, you need to have Write access to the object.

 ## Request